lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ~~~

 Note: The EvidenceHint structure is defined in {{I-D.ietf-lamps-csr-attestation}}.
-The hint is intended for an Attester to indicate to the EST server
+The hint is intended for an Attester to indicate to the Relying Party
 which Verifier should be invoked to request a nonce.

 The use of the general request/response message exchange leads to an